Discover the ultimate balanced green salad formula featuring fresh greens, feta cheese, crunchy veggies, and the perfect dressing to match your meal.

 I throw the chopped lettuce in a large bowl, fill the bowl with cold water, swish the lettuce around, and use my hands to scoop out the lettuce and transfer it to a salad spinner so the dirt stays on the bottom of the bowl.
 One rinse usually suffices, but you could do two if needed.

-After spinning, my lettuce gets separated into two bowls.
 The first bowl is the salad I am preparing for dinner, and the second is my next-day salad prep that will go into the fridge.

 I then turn around and rinse out my salad spinner and washing bowl right away, and leave it to dry so the dishes don’t pile up.